john-itcsolutions/bucordo/README.md

 The above code needs to be copied (as for the previous set) to the overall parent Project Directory, but only over the "services \ db-z: .. etc" section, in the existing docker-compose.yml file, leaving the first (network definition) section and pg-admin4 sections intact so as to preserve the pgadmin4 and static network settings.

-When the databases from this "partition" are rolled out they will have a structure of schemata, tables and columns identical to each other, but the ordering nodes have a much simpler set of 2 tables per server ("Transactions" & "Blocks"), (identical) in each schema. eg of one schema might be "geordnet_member_class_z" schema with 2 tables, 1. transactions, and 2. blocks.
+When the databases from this "partition" are rolled out they will have a structure of schemata, tables and columns identical to each other, but the ordering nodes have a much simpler set corresponding to the existing "Bucardo" system but with an extra 2 tables per server ("Transactions" & "Blocks"), (identical) in each schema.

 Transactions has a. username of client b. procedure executed and arguments (json) c. block_id d.
 Unique identifier == hash (a, b, c) e.
 Signature on hash(a, b, c, d) using client's private key.

 Block Table has a.
 Block-id b. set of transactions (json) c. metadata associated with the consensus protocol d.hash of the previous block e. hash of the current block, i.e., hash (a, b, c, d) f.
 Digital signature on the hash of the current block by the orderer node.

+At the current stage the remaining Bucordo tables correspond exactly to the Bucardo tables.

 ________________________________________________________________________________________________________________________

 Our final (nearly!)
-Docker Installation of 26 (= 2 x 13) servers linked to a pgadmin4 container looks like:
+Docker Installation of 26 (= 2 x 12 + "iot" +"public"  -  where iot and public have no "oseer" schemata, but the others do) servers linked to a pgadmin4 container looks like:

 <img src="./Docker_3.png">